BluDolphin/Video-Downloader/README.md

 To use the source code for the GUI program, the packages "yt_dlp", "pillow", "flet", and "bs4" will need to be installed via pip.

 This can be done by using `pip install yt_dlp pillow flet bs4` in the terminal.
+The "flet" package also requires additional dependancys for Linux, these can be found on their website [here](https://flet.dev/docs/publish/linux#prerequisites)

 To download videos ffmpeg will need to be downloaded.
 This can be done by running `pip install ffmpeg-python` or by installing it from the official website.